LABAN FOR ANIMATORS™

 Why should I learn Laban Movement Analysis?

-the laban for animators™ program
+the laban for animators™ the book!

-LFA™ BETA: effort and phrasing
+effort and phrasing

 Effort describes how our inner intent manifests outwardly as qualities of movement, consisting of the four motion factors of Weight, Space, Time and Flow.
 Phrasing is how we organize our movement over time to create sentences of movement communication.
 Put them together and BAM!
 You're ready to animate what your character is Sensing, Thinking, Intuiting and Feeling!